orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Again we ask ourselves, what's the actual purpose of generics (or polymorphism in the functional programming in sense) ; It's the ability to partially fill variables.
 Take for instance ...
 ---

+All other type definitions change the overlapping graphs defined on .vertex.
+Not the structure of the type.

+---

 Version control: New version of a function is proved to not be equivalent in some way, is it necessary to notify the user of that?
 Which non-equivalences dont matter, many would not.

 ---